 22. We recommend that you bring at least $200 to cover unforeseen expenses during the arrival procedures.

 23. In the event of an emergency while en-route to RMCC, please contact the RMC OOD at 1-(613)-453-5007.

 24. Please direct any mail to the following address:Officer Cadet (insert first and last name)

 Kingston, Ontario CANADA

-- It is important that you follow these instructions in order to smooth your transition into the military family.
+It is important that you follow these instructions in order to have an easier transition into the military.
 I look forward to meeting you in August.

 Director of Cadets

 - Checklist for RMC Officer Cadets (produced by Training Wing)